1 |

 |

-This project seeks to clarify the nature and significance of the heterogeneity of alcohol use disorder, to understand how the risk for the disorder is transmitted within couples, families, and large pedigrees, the nature and causes of alcohol-related medical complications and the impact of acculturation on risk in immigrants.
+This project seeks to clarify the nature and significance of the heterogeneity of alcohol use disorder, to understand how the risk for the disorder is transmitted within couples, families, and large pedigrees, the nature and causes of alcohol related medical complications and the impact of acculturation on risk in immigrants.
 To meet these goals, we will apply advanced statistical methods to a unique set of epidemiological resources available in Sweden.
 The findings will be relevant to the US, with potential impacts on prevention, treatment and policy. |

 Kendler |